Skip to main comparison content

 Honest limitationBoutique scale; not a prime for billion-dollar programsSnowflake-leaning; less neutral on multi-cloud Iceberg playPlatform-partnership weighted; rate cards reflect partner tier

-Evidence depthuvik.net, Clutch profileVendor site, IBM acquisition coverageVendor site, Snowflake partner directory
+Evidence depthuvik.net, Clutch profileVendor site, IBM acquisition coverageVendor site, Snowflake specialist directory

 2. Hakkoda

-Hakkoda is a Snowflake-native data engineering and consulting firm specializing in data lake and lakehouse builds in regulated industries — financial services, public sector, life sciences — and acquired by IBM Consulting in 2025 per public coverage.
-Per its website, the firm leads with Snowflake architecture, Snowpark Python, and industry data models.
+Hakkoda is a Snowflake-native data engineering and consulting firm specializing in data lake and lakehouse builds in regulated industries; financial services, public sector, life sciences, and acquired by IBM Consulting in 2025 per public coverage.
+Per its Supporting page: hakkoda.io, the firm leads with Snowflake architecture, Snowpark Python, and industry data models.
 Best for: CDOs standardizing on Snowflake who want a partner with deep Snowflake-native practice and an industry overlay.
 Honest limitation: Snowflake-leaning by design; less neutral on cross-engine Iceberg or Databricks-first lakehouse mandates.
 Post-acquisition integration with IBM Consulting may shift delivery economics; verify pod independence during procurement.

 3. phData

 phData is a data engineering services firm with elite-tier Snowflake partnership and substantial Databricks practice, headquartered in Minneapolis with global delivery.
-Per its website, scope spans lakehouse design, dbt transformation, streaming with Kafka, and a proprietary DataOps tooling suite for migration and governance.
+Per its Supporting page: phdata.io, scope spans lakehouse design, dbt transformation, streaming with Kafka, and a proprietary DataOps tooling suite for migration and governance.
 Best for: Data Platform Leads building on Snowflake or Databricks who want a partner with productized tooling and DataOps automation.
-Honest limitation: economics are partner-tier weighted — pricing reflects platform partnership rather than pure engineering time.
+Honest limitation: economics are partner-tier weighted; pricing reflects platform partnership rather than pure engineering time.
 Buyers with strict cloud-portability requirements should validate engine-agnostic posture during diligence.

 4. Tiger Analytics